pminasandra/tracktorlive/README.md

 -   Built-in support for:
     -   Data streaming to external clients
     -   Live or on-demand video and data recording
--   A number of useful example scripts and a growing library of server- and client-side casettes
+-   A number of useful [tutorial scripts](tutorials/) and a growing [library of cassettes](Library_Of_Casettes/README.md), through which even novice users can quickly create and run scripts.
 -   Minimal external dependencies (NumPy, OpenCV, Scikit-Learn etc.)

 ------------------------------------------------------------------------